Cheviot Faucets Review & Rating Updated: 07/14/2023

 - Roca Sanitarios Brasil Ltd. (Brazil - Ceramic wares).

-Its faucets, showers, and tub fillers are supplied by:
+Cheviot's faucets, showers, and tub fillers are supplied by the following companies:

-- NCIP.Inc. a Taiwanese manufacturer of faucets, shower components, tub fillers and bathroom accessories that supplies faucets to a host of companies selling faucets in the U.S. and Canada, including
+- NCIP.Inc. also a well-regarded Taiwanese manufacturer of faucets, shower components, tub fillers, and bathroom accessories that supplies faucets to a host of companies selling faucets in the U.S. and Canada, including

 - Rin Shing Metal Co., Ltd. yet another Taiwanese manufacturer of faucets, showers, and accessories that supplies faucets to as well as Cheviot.